 Note: Keep in mind that all views are context-sensitive, meaning you can drill down to just your core capabilities or to w specific domain.

 Using conditional formatting on maturity fields, we have created a maturity heatmap in the image above.
-If you want to learn more on how to create a heatmap in Ardoq using conditional formatting, you can check out this article:
+If you want to learn more on how to create a heatmap in Ardoq using conditional formatting, you can check out this article on the Ardoq Heat Map:

 How Are Our Capabilities Implemented?